SeniduRavihara/usj-event-calendar-next/README.md

 # 🎓 USJ Event Calendar System

-A modern, full-stack event management system for the University of Sri Jayewardenepura, built with Next.js 15, featuring role-based authentication, real-time event management, and a beautiful dark theme UI.
+A modern, full-stack event management system for the University of Sri Jayewardenepura, built with Next.js 15, featuring role-based authentication, real-time event management, and a beautiful light theme UI.

 ## 📋 **Technical Overview**